TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ##### `tags`

 The `tags` field is an optional array of tags to be used when the job is registered as a service in Consul.
 Other containers can use these tags in `watches` to filter a service by tag.

+##### `meta`

+The `meta` field is an optional map key/value to be used when the job is registered as a service in Consul.
+Other containers can use these meta in `watches` to filter a service by meta data.

 ##### `interfaces`